PranavKoduri/Meteor-Rush-Installer/README.md

 ### Mac

-Unzip the file where you would like to save the game, and run the .app file to play the game.
+Extract the .tar file where you would like to save the game, and run the .app file to play the game.

 ## Controls